 Ian: You mentioned an apprenticeship.
 Where did you end up doing that, and what was the apprenticeship about?.

 Steffen: These apprenticeships for electronics and radio mechanic and all that kind of stuff, they were sought after a lot, so I did not see myself having high chances.
 When I was looking around, there were basically two places that were indicating before that when I visited them together with my dad.
 They were saying, yeah, we could see you here.
 There are others with better marks, but maybe it works out.
 You had to put in some papers.
 I applied actually at two places, and the second place, which was my favorite, was REMA Stollberg.
-Actually, I would say in the GDR, a pretty famous producer of radios, radio receivers, and they didn’t take me.
+Actually, I would say in the GDR, a pretty famous producer of radios, radio receivers, and they did not take me.
 They said, we found somebody who has some worse marks than you, but is willing to do 25 years of military service so we can fulfill our quota, and sorry, not for you.

 REMA Stollberg